badsyntax/github-action-aws-s3/README.md

 The `aws cli` syncs based on file modified times or file size.
 These two approaches cause problems when syncing CI or when build hashes might change but file size is unchanged.

 This Action compares the md5 hash against the uploaded file, and if there's a match it will not sync the file.
+It also provides other feature over using the `aws cli`.

 ## Features